 Back to business branding.
 Can a brand NOT be a business?
 Possibly.
 But I’m yet to see someone create a whole brand image without being for a business of some sort.
 Even when it is a personal brand, it is an image created with the purpose of converting and promoting something (products, services, etc.), therefore generating income.
 Business.

-The visual identity and branding are always seen as one and the same.
-The way I see it, visual identity is indeed one of the most important parts of a brand.
-It could be a biased opinion, as I am a branding designer.
-But to prove my point, if you stop and think, the most popular brand elements are usually the logo, patterns, business cards, website, social media templates… Design!
+The brand design is the most important part of a brand’s visual identity, in my opinion.
+But then again, I’m a brand designer.
+To prove my point, if you stop and think, the most popular brand elements are usually the logo, patterns, business cards, website, social media templates… Design!
 Always seemed to me like the “heaviest” part of developing a brand’s visual identity falls on the designer.
-The designer tends to become the creative director and the strategist.
+The designer tends to become the strategist.
 The quarterback of the brand’s visuals.

 Sidenote: And that’s why, dear friend, choosing the right designer for your brand is so very important!
 Although illustration is its own thing, I’ll throw it in the design mix, just because they usually go hand-in-hand most of the time.
 Sorry (and thank you!) illustrators.

 But not only from design lives a brand’s visual identity.
 If photography is not a big part of your visuals, fix that today.
 We are highly visual beings, and seems like the younger we are, the more we process things through imagery instead of text (whenever possible, of course).
 No wonder stock photography places like Unsplash and Pexels are extremely popular nowadays.
 Finding (developing!) the photography style that fits in and complements your brand visual identity is a must.